-Reasons to take out a personal loan
+Reasons for taking out a personal loan

-While your personal loan reasons are personal, there are many reasons you may want to consider taking out a personal loan, including:
+There are many reasons you may want to consider taking out a personal loan, including:

 - Child-related costs: If you want to expand your family, a personal loan can cover the costs of fertility treatments, adoption expenses or hospital bills that come from labor and delivery or needs after your child comes home.

-- Major life milestones: If you’re planning a big move for a new job or helping a grown child pay for a wedding, you may need some extra cash to pay for costs that add up.
+- Major life milestones: If you’re planning a big move for a new job or helping a grown child pay for a wedding, you may need extra cash to pay for costs that add up.

 Does the reason for taking out a personal loan matter?